satheesh-dev/Devops-Task-1/README.md

 # DevOps Task 1 – CI/CD Pipeline with GitHub Actions & Docker

 This project is a demonstration of a basic CI/CD pipeline using **GitHub Actions** and **DockerHub**.
-It includes a simple Node.js web server and automates the testing, building, and deployment of the app as a Docker image.
+It includes a simple Node.js web server and automates the testing, building, and deployment of the app as a Docker image

 ---